gchq/gaffer-docker/kubernetes/README.kubernetes.md

 ```

+The order in which things start is going to be fairly random.
+One thing to
+note is that it is possible that all the Accumulo nodes may race ahead and
+start before Hadoop is ready.
+Hadoop containers will only start once their
+volumes have been formatted, whereas Accumulo containers have no volumes.
+If this happens, the Accumulo initialisation will fail, and the Accumulos will
+sit there waiting for the intiailisation to complete.
+If this happens,
+delete all of the Accumulo PODs so that they restart, and it will trigger the
+initialisation.

 Note!
 This creates Gaffer as an insecure public service on the internet.
 Get to work on the firewall settings.